Deadstar (mixtape)

 Deadstar is the debut commercial mixtape by American rapper Smokepurpp.
 It was released on September 29, 2017, by Alamo Records and Interscope Records.
-The mixtape features guest appearances from frequent collaborator Lil Pump, alongside Chief Keef, Yo Gotti, Juicy J, Travis Scott and DRAM.
+The mixtape features guest appearances from frequent collaborator Lil Pump, alongside Chief Keef, Yo Gotti, Juicy J, Travis Scott, and DRAM.

-It was supported by five singles – "Audi", "Different Color Molly", "To the Moon", "Ok", and "Bless Yo Trap".
+It was supported by five singles – "Audi.", "Different Color Molly", "To the Moon", "OK", and "Bless Yo Trap".
 In December 2019, a sequel to the mixtape was released, Deadstar 2.

 Artwork

 A friend of Smokepurpp came up with the idea for the album art from infamous punk rock artist GG Allin.
-On Purpp's album cover, he's seen in a coffin, surrounded by a newspaper clipping, photos of himself, alcohol and a lean bottle.
-This mimics an infamous photo of the punk rocker at his funeral.
-Allin died in 1993 due to a heroin overdose and was photographed at his funeral in his coffin with a bottle of Jim Beam and newspaper clippings surrounding him.
-His corpse was unwashed and unpreserved while wearing his leather jacket and jock strap (a trademark of his).
+On Purpp's album cover, he's seen in a coffin, surrounded by newspapers, photos of himself, alcohol, and a lean bottle.
+This mimics an infamous photo of the punk rocker at his 1993 funeral.

 Singles

-The lead single, "Audi." was released on May 19, 2017.
-The second single, "Different Color Molly" was released on May 26, 2017.
-The third single, "To the Moon" was released on June 2, 2017.
-The fourth single, "Ok" was released on July 28, 2017.
-The fifth and final single, "Bless Yo Trap" was released on September 15, 2017.
+The lead single, "Audi.", was released on May 19, 2017.
+The second single, "Different Color Molly", was released on May 26, 2017.
+The third single, "To the Moon", was released on June 2, 2017.
+The fourth single, "OK", was released on July 28, 2017.
+The fifth and final single, "Bless Yo Trap", was released on September 15, 2017.